RobertZetterlund/intro-to-ai/assignment8/report.md

 It is said that A\* always gurantees optimal solution.
 Maybe value iteration is too heavy with computation?

 Advantages
-- Value iteration will not only find optimal path, but also what the optimal action is in each state
+- Value iteration will not only find optimal path, but also what the optimal action is in each state.
+A* only finds the optimal path.
+- We do not need to find an admissable heuristic function

 Disadvantages
 - Needs to perform calculations on all the states in every iteration.
 This will be heavy if the state space is large.